Springe direkt zu Inhalt

 Registration: Registration is open: click here!
 The registration system is hosted by the Dahlem Research School.

-This is an event primarily for doctoral researchers with a non-academic family background.
-Invited guests with similar backgrounds will share their personal experiences, discuss available support options, and answer your questions.
+Invited guests with non-academic family backgrounds will share their personal experiences, discuss available support options, and answer your questions.
 The event offers space to share experiences, build connections, and learn about support opportunities for first-generation doctoral researchers.
 Anyone interested can join a network and help develop it.
 All this is taking place in Beach Mitte.
 Dip your toes into the sand and connect.

 Program: